Humanities: Literature

 William Shakespeare authored some of the most acclaimed works in English literature.

 Literature is a term that does not have a universally accepted definition, but which has variably included all written work; writing that possesses literary merit; and language that emphasizes its own literary features, as opposed to ordinary language.
 Etymologically the term derives from the Latin word literatura/litteratura which means "writing formed with letters", although some definitions include spoken or sung texts.
 Literature can be classified as fiction or non-fiction; poetry or prose.
-It can be further distinguished according to major forms such as the novel, short story or drama; and works are often categorised according to historical periods, or according to their adherence to certain aesthetic features or expectations (genre).
+It can be further distinguished according to major forms such as the novel, short story, or drama.
+Works are often categorised according to historical periods or to their adherence to certain aesthetic features or expectations (genre).

 Philosophy

 The works of Søren Kierkegaard overlap into many fields of the humanities, such as philosophy, literature, theology, music, and classical studies.

 Philosophy—etymologically, the "love of wisdom"—is generally the study of problems concerning matters such as existence, knowledge, justification, truth, justice, right and wrong, beauty, validity, mind, and language.
-Philosophy is distinguished from other ways of addressing these issues by its critical, generally systematic approach and its reliance on reasoned argument, rather than experiments (experimental philosophy being an exception).
+Philosophy is distinguished from other ways of addressing these issues by its critical, generally systematic approach and its reliance on reasoned argument, rather than on experiments (with experimental philosophy as an exception).

-Philosophy used to be a very comprehensive term, including what have subsequently become separate disciplines, such as physics.
+Philosophy used to be a very broad term, encompassing what have since become separate disciplines, such as physics.
 (As Immanuel Kant noted, "Ancient Greek philosophy was divided into three sciences: physics, ethics, and logic.")
 Today, the main fields of philosophy are logic, ethics, metaphysics, and epistemology.
-Still, it continues to overlap with other disciplines.
+Still, it overlaps with other disciplines.
 The field of semantics, for example, brings philosophy into contact with linguistics.

 Since the early twentieth century, philosophy in English-speaking universities has moved away from the humanities and closer to the formal sciences, becoming much more analytic.
 Analytic philosophy is marked by emphasis on the use of logic and formal methods of reasoning, conceptual analysis, and the use of symbolic and/or mathematical logic, as contrasted with the Continental style of philosophy.
 This method of inquiry is largely indebted to the work of philosophers such as Gottlob Frege, Bertrand Russell, G.E.
-Moore and Ludwig Wittgenstein.
+Moore, and Ludwig Wittgenstein.